metacurrency/ceptr-org/whitepapers/Holochains.md

 Restoring compliance with validation rules

 ## Composing with Holochains
-Referencing Identity in another chain, Distributed PKI in another.
+Referencing Identity in another chain,
+Distributed PKI in another.
 Smart contracts on another.

 Why different chains instead of one universal chain?
-Because it is super easy to refer to information across chains...
-Just like we link to web content today.
-But computational integrity is much more effective on reasonably scales, and most of our agreements actually operate on reasonable scale.
+Because it is easy to refer to information across chains, just like we link to other web content today.
+However, universal social agreement is virtually impossible.
+Computational integrity of the holochain approach relies on agreement about not just something is calculated (we all know how to add and subtract numbers on an account balance), but how strenuously we need to enforce validation and verification constraints for data integrity and resilience.

+The more strenuous the constraints, the more "expensive" the computing and bandwidth is for each node.
+Thinking that there is ONE optimal configuration to balance the data integrity needs with the data integrity costs is simply naive.

+Now add the complexity of the additional layer of the ability to evolve the social agreements.
+Technologically speaking, Holochains can support versioning of their data schema, validation rules, DHT resiliency, and neighborhood structures.
+Socially and politically, navigating changing agreements can be much more complex.
+How many people protest every time Facebook makes a change to the UI.

+For holochains that are doing distributed hosting of blog posts, or of weather data reported from tiny rooftop weather stations, validation may just be confirmation of the sender's signature and the presence of the post on their chain.
+A system managing land titles or digital stock certificates, should have much stronger verification constraints which may require validating signatures of counterparties, maybe auditing the chains of multiple parties back to genesis, and having DHT nodes publish verifiable program execution receipts.[footnote]

+Still other holochains may want to publish mixtures of public/private data where the validation process performs a merkle proof[footnote] on the bit of public data that is published to the DHT to confirm it is signed into a chain, yet not have to expose the entire contents of the posts on the chain.

+Bitcoin blockchain is not just 100% visible, but every full node needs to have the full chain and validate every transaction, and a holochain could operate at this level of verification constraint.
+However, for most cases randomized validation by sharding the network with hashing algorithms are adequate and reduce the costs of node maintenance by many orders of magnitude.
+Not to mention eliminating the need for either Proof of Work or Proof of stake

+## Scaling of Social Agreement
+Social agreement is much more effectively managed on reasonably scales, and most of our agreements actually operate on reasonable scale.
 If you keep a holochain focused on the main agreements and interactions within a specific social/group context, these agreements can be modeled and play nice with each other.
 As soon as you try to put all agreements into one pool, you'll start to find out that people don't agree about as much as you think.

 There is certainly a pattern of trying to build one universal platform to meet all needs, but if we step back for a moment, from any desire to build "one ring to rule them all," maybe everyone doesn't need to be in the same system for everything.
 Especially, when it involves holding each other's information, verifying each other are following agreements, and hopefully and ability to update those agreements as needed.

 Do we actually need an interplanetary file system or a global computer if we can reliably link across subsystems?
 Social agreement happens on human scale and builds upward from the common ground that has been established.
 Our shared computational systems follow that pattern too.

 The social problem is actually bigger than the technical problem

 Membranes, Agreements and Social Spaces ^^